 Before having your our old oxygen concentrator hauled off to the dump, here are some much more economically and environmentally sound ways to get rid of your old oxygen concentrator, batteries, or parts.

-If your oxygen concentrator is too old or out of date for a retailer or manufacturer to refurbish, you still might able to find a new life for it, even if it is used as something else.
-Even the most worn out oxygen concentrator will produce enough oxygen to assist a lamp glass maker in heating up a torch for glass working.
-Your old oxygen concentrator could be used to make art!
+If your unit is too old or out of date for a retailer or manufacturer to refurbish, you still might able to find a new life for it, even if it is used as something else.
+Also, the most worn-out oxygen concentrator will produce enough oxygen to assist a lamp glass maker in heating a torch for glass working.
+Your old oxygen unit could be used to make art!
 Put it up on a buy sell trade website and see if you get any takers.

 How to Recycle Portable Oxygen Concentrator Batteries